IndyRick/uMatic2/README.md

 ======================================================<br>
 NEXTION DISPLAY - Recent changes   <br>
 ======================================================<br>
+- The Keyer Settings Page has added a two-state button that sets Iambic Mode A/B. (19 NOV 2020)<br>
+- The Keyer Mode slider has been modified to include Single lever and Sngl-Rev modes.
+(19 NOV 2020)<br>
 - The Keyer Settings Page has added a two-state button that enables/disables text display.
 (1 NOV 2020)<br>
 - Settings / Clock (minutes update resets seconds to zero)<br>
 - Settings / Clock (display shows HH:MM:SS)<br>